apache/sling-whiteboard/sitemap/README.md

 ## Highlights

 * A simple, builder-like API to create Sitemaps, that hides all the XML specifics from the implementation
-* Built with background sitemap generation in mind, supporting continuation after jobs have been aborted for example due to container restarts in cloud environments
-* Configurable support for sitemaps served on-demand
+* Supports on-demand and background generation w/ continuation after job interruption
-* Default support for nested sitemaps, that are automatically collected into a sitemap index
+* Support for nested sitemaps, that are automatically collected into a sitemap indexes

 ## Open Topics